Learn to build on the Fastly platform

-Fastly offers two types of edge services: highly performant and configurable delivery services powered by Fastly VCL, and next generation Wasm-powered Compute@Edge services:
+Fastly offers two types of edge services: highly performant and configurable delivery services powered by Fastly VCL, and next generation Wasm-powered Compute services.

 AvailabilityGeneral availabilityGeneral availability

-Language supportFastly VCL, a derivative of Varnish Configuration LanguageAny language that compiles to WebAssembly (with SDK support for Rust, JavaScript, and Go)
+Language supportFastly VCL, a derivative of Varnish Configuration LanguageAny language that compiles to WebAssembly (with official support for Rust, JavaScript, and Go)

 InvocationFastly invokes your code at multiple predefined points in the request-response cycleYour code handles the entire request-response cycle